NCAR/ppro/README.md

 For questions, issues, or contributions:
 - **Technical Lead**: Rong Kong (rkong@ucar.edu)
-- **JEDI Support**: jedi-support@ucar.edu
 - **Issues**: Please open an issue in the repository

 ## Acknowledgments

-This work is part of the Joint Center for Satellite Data Assimilation (JCSDA) and the Joint Effort for Data assimilation Integration (JEDI) project.
+This work was developed at the National Center for Atmospheric Research (NCAR), Mesoscale and Microscale Meteorology Laboratory (MMM).

+PPRO is designed as a general-purpose, standalone dual-polarization radar operator library.
+While it is compatible with data assimilation frameworks such as JEDI, it can be used independently in any numerical weather prediction system or forward operator application.